openlab-at-city-tech/openlab/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

+= 6.6.9 (2023/12/05) =
+* Add: Expert Mode for advanced users.
+* Info: We are working hard on Media Cleaner.
+If you want to share some love, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
+Thank you so much! 💖

+= 6.6.8 (2023/11/18) =
+* Add: Support for ACF File Field based on IDs.
+* Add: Repair Mode for Filesystem Scan (use this carefully, still in beta).
+* Update: Much better "References" section in the Dashboard, with additional filters.
+* Update: Various additional enhancements, maybe you'll notice! 😊
+* Add: Support for Academy LMS.

 = 6.6.7 (2023/09/21) =
 * Update: Enhanced the get_references_for_post_id function.
 * Update: Code cleaning.
-* Info: I am working hard on Media Cleaner.
-If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
-Thank you so much! 💖

 = 6.6.6 (2023/09/14) =
 * Add: The get_reference_for_media_id and get_references_for_post_id functions are now accessible through the global $wpmc_core variable.
 Those functions will return where a specific media entry is used, or which  media entries are used in a specific post.